R Kelly placed on suicide watch

 R Kelly has been placed on suicide watch.

-Kelly's lawyer has revealed the rapper who only days ago was sentenced to 30 years in jail for sex trafficking, has now been placed on suicide watch.
+Kelly's lawyer has revealed the R&B superstar who only days ago was sentenced to 30 years in jail for sex trafficking, has now been placed on suicide watch.

 E!
-News has reported that Jennifer Bonjean, a lawyer for the rapper, said the 55-year-old has been "placed on suicide watch for purely punitive reasons in violation of his Eighth Amendment rights".
+News has reported that Jennifer Bonjean, a lawyer for the American singer-songwriter, said the 55-year-old has been "placed on suicide watch for purely punitive reasons in violation of his Eighth Amendment rights".
 R Kelly has been incarcerated since his 2019 arrest.

 "My partner and I spoke with Mr Kelly following his sentencing, he expressed that he was mentally fine, was behaving appropriately, and was eager to pursue his appeal," she said.